rrrene/elixir-style-guide/README.md

 * Never leave a call to `IEx.pry` in production code.

 * Be vary of calls to `IO.inspect` in production code.
-If you want to actually log useful information for later debugging, use Logger instead.
+If you want to actually log useful information for later debugging, use a combination of `Logger` and `&inspect/1` instead.

 * Conditionals should never contain an expression that always evaluates to the same value (such as `true`, `false`, `x == x`).
 They are most likely leftovers from a debugging session.